ThulaniMtetwa/SearchTunes/README.md

 - Facade Pattern
 - Observer Pattern

-# which OOP principle applied
+# Which OOP principle applied
-- All solid Princples are highlighted except for the liskov substitution principle
+- Classes
+- Objects
+- Properties
+- Methods
+- Access Control
+- Encapsulation
+- Abstraction
+- Inheritance
+- Method Overriding

 # Any important decision taken and its motivation
 - Structurally the MVVM pattern helps allow for better test and separation of concerns